 Byzantium-turned-Constantinople was right in the middle of the trade line between Europe and the Silk Road.
 This unique position made it a highly coveted place to be.
 The move from Rome to the strategic and relatively safe location of Byzantium turned out to be one of the soundest strategic steps in the history of the middle ages.

-When Constantine the Great died in 337 AD, the region saw the beginnings of a decline.
+Following the death of Constantine the Great in 337, the region saw the beginnings of a decline.
 His throne was succeeded by Theodosius I when the empire was in danger of collapse.
 Under his reign, Theodosius turned things around for the region.
 He was successful at maintaining strong administration and securing its borders once again.
 He kept hold of the status that would eventually turn it into what’s known as the Byzantine Empire.

 When Theodosius met an untimely and unexpected death, the throne was taken over by his two sons, Honorius and Arcadius.
 Honorius was only 12 years old at the time and was the official ruler of Western Rome.
 Arcadius, 18, ruled in the East and would become the first official Emperor of the Byzantine (Eastern Roman) Empire.